MattD18/IDD-Fa18-Final-Project/README.md

 Project by Matthew Dalton

-Project Idea: A smart mirror that recognizes and logs the clothes you are wearing.
+Project Idea: A smart mirror that recognizes and logs the clothes you that you are wearing.

 ## Paper Prototype